Disclose or Die: Why CopyFail’s Lack of Disclosure is a Crypto Gamechanger

 CopyFail’s implications have reverberated throughout various blockchain projects, prompting significant shifts in security protocols and operational norms.
 Here are several real-world examples demonstrating these shifts:

 4. Binance and Kraken: Major exchanges like Binance and Kraken have stated that they will now require full audit disclosures prior to listing new tokens, with 60% adopting this policy change directly attributable to heightened awareness stemming from CopyFail.
+Their measures reflect a trend towards comprehensive oversight, as explored in Crypto Clarity Act: Will 2023 Finally Address Regulatory Chaos in Crypto?.

 Top Tools and Solutions